Television in the Philippines: The Early Years (1946–1959)

 In the beginning, Philippine TV networks would buy the rights to air American TV programs and serials since it was cheaper than producing local shows.
 To entice advertisers, as well as to encourage increased viewership, simultaneous airing of programs on radio and television resorted to promotional gimmicks.
-Many popular radio shows, including Tawag ng Tanghalan, Kuwentong Kutsero and Student Canteen, started their life on TV this way.
+Many popular radio shows, including Tawag ng Tanghalan, Kuwentong Kutsero, and Student Canteen, started their lives on TV this way.

-In 1955, radio manufacturer Radiowealth Inc. began producing television sets.
-Other local manufacturers, such as Carlsound and Rehco, also began setting up assembly plants.
-In 1958, the high taxes imposed on imported television shows were removed, which made American shows less expensive than locally produced live programming.
-In April 1955, the Chronicle Broadcasting Network (CBN) was established as a radio medium in 1956 by businessmen Eugenio and Fernando Lopez.
-In the same year, CBN acquired ABS from Quirino, and merged the two companies under Bolinao Electronics Corporation.
+In 1955, Radiowealth Inc. was one of the first companies in the Philippines to begin manufacturing television sets, with other local manufacturers like Carlsound and Rehco following close behind.
+As more assembly lines were established and the industry continued to grow, the normally prohibitive cost of having to buy television sets or their various components overseas was dramatically reduced.
+The following year, businessmen Eugenio and Fernando Lopez started the Chronicle Broadcasting Network (CBN), which was initially a radio-centric enterprise.
+However, when the Philippines lifted a high tax on imported TV shows in 1958, CBN began to branch out into the television industry as well.

-With the establishment of DZXL-TV Channel 9 on April 19, 1958, the Lopez brothers controlled the ABS and CBN television channels.

-In 1958, the combined ABS (DZAQ-TV Channel 3) and CBN (DZXL-TV Channel 9) television stations moved to their new studios in Roxas Boulevard in Pasay, and the ABS radio facilities moved to the Chronicle Building in Manila’s Intramuros District, which also housed the CBN Radio studios..
+Early that same year, CBN acquired ABS from Quirino and merged the two companies under a new name: the Bolinao Electronics Corporation.
+With the establishment of DZXL-TV Channel 9 on April 19, 1958, the Lopez brothers were now in control of two of the largest networks in the Philippines.
+As a result of this merger, the combined ABS (DZAQ-TV Channel 3) and CBN (DZXL-TV Channel 9) television stations moved to their new studios in Roxas Boulevard in Pasay, and the ABS radio facilities moved to the Chronicle Building in Manila’s Intramuros District, which also housed the CBN Radio studios.